Food packaging: Secondary packaging

-Secondary packaging contains a number of primary packages into one box being made usually out of corrugated cardboard.
-Thus, the secondary level is a physical distribution carrier for the primary packages, making more easy to handle during the transportation.
-Occasionally it can be used as an aid in retail outlets or super market for the display of basic goods.
+Secondary packaging contains a number of primary packages into one box, being made usually out of corrugated cardboard.
+Thus, the secondary level is a physical distribution carrier for the primary packages, making them more easy to handle during transportation.
+Occasionally, it can be used as an aid in retail outlets or supermarkets for the display of basic goods.

 Tertiary packaging

 The outermost package, known as tertiary packaging, makes it easier to handle, store, and distribute both primary and secondary packages in bulk safely, providing further protection of the product while creating an easy way to transport large quantities of materials.
-The most familiar type of tertiary packaging comprises a wrapped pallet of corrugated case.
+The most familiar type of tertiary packaging comprises a wrapped pallet of corrugated cases.